 Most portable workbenches feature integrated clamping systems.
 While some portable models have entire benchtops that open to clamp large material, others integrate tracks into the worktop to incorporate holding clamps and large 2-inch bar clamps.
 These clamps are designed to secure large pieces of wood or metal, allowing the user to cut, sand, or fasten materials.

 Many portable workbenches include special features to make life easier.
 For example, some workbenches are designed with molded handles to make transport easier, whereas others may include measurement markings printed or molded onto the worktop surface.
 Still other models feature extra pockets and drawers for tool storage, while some even have integrated power strips.

 Adjustability and Versatility

-Portable workbenches are designed to meet a variety of demands.
+Portable workbenches are designed to meet a variety of demands, and versatility is their greatest benefit.
 Some workbenches may double as workstations for miter saws, while others have the ability to change shape completely, allowing them to function as both a workbench and sawhorse.